 KITS LOOKED BETTER UNDER LIGHTS

-Innovation was slow, and in football it took decades for the likes of chevrons and stripes to become popular designs.
+The pace of innovation was slow to non-existent, and in football it took decades for the likes of chevrons and stripes to become popular designs.
 Laced crew necks, stringed crew necks, cumbersome collared shirts and v-necks had all come and gone by the 1950s, by which point things began to get serious.
 One key factor was the introduction of floodlights and night games, with the first league game under lights played in 1956.
 Kits looked different – better, especially white kits – under lights, and a trend for matching coloured kits developed, with all-white kits particularly in vogue.

 Numbered shirts became compulsory in 1960, marking the start of a decade of significant change – both culturally and in sport.
 Colour TV broadcasts began towards the end of the 60s, bringing kits into even sharper focus and manufacturers started to become fashion conscious.
 Until the 70s, football kits’ primary function was to distinguish the colours of one team from another.
 Football kits were looked upon as equipment rather than fashion items, but that was all to change.